 Central America is one of the best surfing locations because it’s full of beaches and favorable weather conditions throughout the year.
-Below is some basic information you need to know before going surfing in Central America in 2019.
+Below is some basic information you need to know before going surfing in Central America.

 Central America is in the tropics, and most of the surfing spots have a warm climate throughout the year.
 The swells are also relatively moderate for any surfer, at any level.